-This new kid friendly version of the Echo Dot comes with a colored bumper case (crayola colored blue, green, and red), a two year warranty, and a year's worth of FreeTime unlimited.
+This kid friendly version of the Echo Dot comes with a colored or animal print (tiger, panda) fabric cover, a two year warranty, and a year's worth of Amazon Kids+ aka FreeTime unlimited.

-FreeTime Unlimited is a software package that includes a child friendly and more polite version of Alexa, numerous premium games and skills from Disney and Nickelodeon, 300 audio books for kids, customized ad-free audio/radio playlists, and custom alarms from various cartoon characters like SpongeBob SquarePants.
+Amazon Kids is a software package that includes a child friendly and more polite version of Alexa, numerous premium games and skills from Disney and Nickelodeon, 20000 books, movies, audiobooks for kids, customized ad-free audio/radio playlists, and custom alarms from various cartoon characters like SpongeBob SquarePants.

-The Echo Dot Kids Edition is available for $69.99 but it's often discounted for $10 less, which is a great deal when you consider the perks included.
+The Echo Dot Kids Edition is available for $59.99 but it's often discounted for $10 less when you buy 2, which is a great deal when you consider the perks included.